Sart in Marrakech. Free transfer to start hotel. Meet the group in the early evening for our briefing. *Hotel Gomassine

 A moderate 6-hour loop through the Tizi'n'Ourghsan and back down the Ouarikt River to the village.
 Starting in the terraced fields of Ouarikt we climb up through the high summer pastures to reach the Col with fantastic views of the Ouarikt Gorge.
 After a relaxing lunch close to a waterfall we follow the river's route back to the village *Riad Bouchahoud*

 A longer, harder day includes a visit to the beautiful Lake Tamda, strikingly azure against the stark white-rock scenery.
 This lake is almost a kilometre long, lying between the impressive peaks of Jebel Anghomar and Jebel Tamda.
 In the afternoon we retrace our steps to our start point.
 En route we pass our lunch stop, some clients may choose to rest here in the shade instead of undertaking the last few kilometres.
 If the leader feels that this walk is beyond the capabilities of the majority of the group, a shorter day along the same route will be planned.
-On our return we will visit the village hammam, built with money raised by Exodus clients.
+On our return we will visit the village hammam, built with money raised by our passengers.
 This is a truly authentic and enjoyable experience.
 It is very much a local hammam and you are likely to get the opportunity to mix with the villagers, which further adds to the experience.
 A standard treatment is included, but you will need to purchase a scrubber and soap for 20MAD (£1.50) plus customary tip of 20MAD.
 Refreshed, we return to the riad for our final dinner in the mountains. *Riad Bouchahoud*

 * 4 nights riad, 3 nights 3-star hotel with en suite facilities and pool * 4 days centre-based walking * Group normally 6 to 16, plus leader.
 Min age 16 yrs * Altitude maximum 2600m, average 1900m * Travel by private minibus